acts-project/detray/README.md

 | DETRAY_VC_SOA_PLUGIN | Build Vc based SoA math plugin (currently only supports the ray-surface intersectors) | OFF |
 | DETRAY_SVG_DISPLAY | Build ActSVG display module | OFF |

 ## Detector Validation

 Given a detray detector (and optionally also a grid and a material) json file, a number of validation test can be run from the command-line.
-For this, the library has to be built with the ```-DDETRAY_BUILD_CLI_TOOLS=ON``` flag.
-And example detector file can then be obtained using e.g.
+For this, the library has to be built with the  ```-DDETRAY_BUILD_CLI_TOOLS=ON``` option enabled.
+An example detector file can then be obtained using e.g.
 ```shell
 detray-build/bin/detray_generate_toy_detector --write_material --write_grids
 ```